-Yom Kippur is a great Sabbath; no work is to be done and a 25 hour fast (24 hours is typically what Christians observe) is held.
+Yom Kippur is a great Sabbath; no work is to be done and, as I mentioned previously, a 25-hour fast is held.

-He was to bathe and put on special robes.
+He was to bathe in a mikvah, a bath used for ritual purification, and he then put on special robes.
 A bull was sacrificed for a sin offering for himself and his family.
 The blood of the bull was then sprinkled on the Mercy Seat which sat upon the Ark of the Covenant.

-He would also bring two goats, one to be sacrificed for the sins of Israel.
+The High Priest would bring in two goats, one to be sacrificed for the sins of Israel.
 He would sprinkle its blood on the Mercy Seat.
-The choice for which one would be sacrificed would be left up to God and that would be done by casting lots.
+The choice of which one to be sacrificed would be left up to God and that would be done by casting lots.

 The second goat was called the scapegoat.
 The term scapegoat is a translation of the Hebrew word “Azazel”.

-The high priest placed his hands on the goat’s head, he would confess out loud the sins of the people and their rebellious nature, thereby transferring them onto the scapegoat.
+So, the high priest would place his hands on the goat’s head, he would confess out loud the sins of the people and their rebellious nature, thereby transferring them onto the scapegoat.

 The goat would then be taken far out into the wilderness by a carefully selected man.
-A far off, barren place would be chosen to ensure the goat would not return to the camp looking for food.
+A far off, barren place would be chosen to ensure the goat would not return looking for food.

 Hebrews 7:27 says-